 Thank you for reading this far.
 After all, let’s be honest, what we really want to know about is how to buy good wine as cheaply as possible.
 First, I’ll say, forget under a fiver.
 This is about good wine, and unless you are living amongst vineyards, you will not buy a good wine that can get even better for under a fiver.

 Second, forget supermarkets (and I include France in this).
 Supermarkets are fine if you wish to buy a decent (or really cheap) wine to drink now.
-Their buying ethos and markup means you won’t get the best wine for your money.
+Their buying ethos and markup mean you won’t get the best wine for your money.
 Find your nearest independent wine shop.
-The key word here is ‘independent’, not a small wine shop that is part of a chain.
+The keyword here is ‘independent’, not a small wine shop that is part of a chain.
 Though they’ll do in a pinch, you still won’t get the best you can buy for your money.

 But, Come on, How…?

 Give yourself a budget for the year.
+It can be anything.
 If I am in the UK, my personal favourite is £150 -£200.
 Feel free to roughly equate that to your currency.
 It can be less, it certainly can be more.
 Take that amount and visit the independent wine shop.
-Tell the wine merchant you would like to buy 12 different bottles to put in a wine cellar and what your budget is.
-It can be 12 different bottles, giving you a chance to try 12 different wines, or, what I recommend, is buy 6 different wines, 2 bottles of each.
-Just in case you really likes something, you have a second bottle for the future.
+Tell the wine merchant you would like to buy 12 bottles to put in a wine cellar and what your budget is.
+It can be 12 different bottles, giving you a chance to try 12 different wines.
+Or, what I recommend, is to buy 6 different wines, 2 bottles of each.
+Just in case you really like something, you have a second bottle for the future.

 Essentially at £150, you are spending on average £12.50 a bottle. £12.50 is a good average for good wine to cellar (for us non-wine snobs) as a general rule of thumb.
+If you have less money, buy fewer bottles, or go for an average of £8 – £10.
+Let your Wine Shop help you on deciding here.
 If you have a bigger budget, do get more wine, the more you can afford the better, as the more money you will save in the long run and the better your wine cellar will be.

 Variety is the Spice

 A good wine merchant will vary the offerings.
-Some bottles will be say £8, others will be higher.
-The key is that the wine merchant will know which wines will be best for you to cellar and give you the best choices for your budget, all with the intent of putting in your cellar.
+Some bottles will be maybe £8, others will be higher.
+The key is that the wine merchant will know which wines will be best for you to cellar and give you the best choices for your budget.
 The wine merchant is truly your best friend at this moment.
 (And bonus, you don’t have to know anything about wine, just hand over the money.)
 Don’t forget to ask them to give you an idea of when will be a good time to drink the wine, as well.
-A good wine merchant will give you suggestions.
+A good wine merchant will give you suggestions and information.